The culture of finger-pointing and catastrophizing others' words has grown…

 Rest Assured – We are Born Free

-Now, before you send the people with the white jackets to tie me down and haul me away, let me say that I know and have a certain witness in my heart that God our Heavenly Father most assuredly granted each and every soul born to this earth their agency, meaning their free will to choose their thoughts, words, and deeds.
+I have a certain witness in my heart that God our Heavenly Father most assuredly granted each and every soul born to this earth their free will to choose their thoughts, words, and deeds.
+That’s part of His plan for us.

 Without Christ, none of us lives a free man or woman.
 None has escaped spiritual bondage.
 None.